 Star Nut Installation with TNS-1

-Mount the nut with concave side toward tool thread.
-Hold TNS over steering column and tap on top on TNS with ball peen hammer.
-Hold tool aligned while striking TNS.
+Mount the nut with the concave side toward tool thread.
+Hold the TNS-1 over the steering column and tap on the TNS-1 with a mallet.
+Hold the tool aligned while driving in the star nut.

 It can also help maintain alignment to use the stem as an alignment guide.
 This technique works ONLY if you use the newer longer TNS models.
 Install stem onto column.
 Engage so most of the stem sticks up above the column.
 Do not tighten any upper pinch bolt.
 Place TNS with nut inside stem and column and tap downward.

-The star-nut is basically designed not to be removable.
-If it is necessary to install another nut, simply use a punch and drive the first nut down until deeper than the new nut will sit.
+Well... a star nut is not designed to be removable.
+If it is necessary to install another nut, simply use a punch and drive the first nut down until it is deeper than the new nut will sit.
 It is not necessary to completely remove the old nut.
 It is also possible to drive the old nut completely through the column and out the bottom.
 This will make the nut unusable.
 It can also work to drill out the center of the nut, and then tap out the remaining pieces.